 6. Multiprocessing Operating System

-A Multiprocessing operating system consists of multiple processors to execute the programs and all the processors are connected to the main peripheral.
+As its name indicates, a multiprocessing OS consists of multiple processors to execute the programs, and all the processors are connected to the central peripheral.
 With the help of multiple processors or CPUs, a task gets divided among them with the aim of faster execution.
 When the task finishes, the outcomes from all CPUs are compiled to give the final output.

 7. Distributed Operating System